Two Felt Hats by Dawn Edwards. View more of her work on her website

 Same idea goes for bracelets or pins.
 Here are two pins currently in inventory.

 If you make multiples, you still need a document with your handy description.
-Then you could use an Excel program to keep track of total inventory.
-Number of items.
-Materials, Hours, etc.
+Then you could use an Excel program to keep track of total inventory, the number of items, materials, hours, etc.

 THE MOST DIFFICULT ISSUE is taking time to keep careful records.
 You just can't send work to a gallery or store on consignment and think you will remember where it is.
 That does not work!
 If you are sending work to a gallery on consignment, you need to move the record from STUDIO INVENTORY to your list of GALLERY INVENTORY.
 If it comes back from a gallery, move the items back into STUDIO INVENTORY.